Leading GPs and LPs confirmed are

 Kathy Young holds a BBA from National Chengchi University (NCCU) and MBA from Kansas State University.
 She also completed the Business Administration Executive Program (BAEP) at NCCU.

 Mr. Richard Zhang is the Chief Investment and Financing Officer of Full Truck Alliance (“FTA”), the merged entity of Truck Alliance and YMM, and the Executive President and CFO of Truck Alliance.
 Richard is a veteran of the financial industry with over 14 years’ experience as an investment banker, who led over $100bn financing and cross boarder M&A transactions.
 Prior to joining Truck Alliance, he was the Managing Director and Head of Asia General Industrials Investment Banking of Bank of America Merrill.
 Richard received his MBA degree from the Wharton School of the University of Pennsylvania.
 He also holds a Master degree in Accounting and Mathematics, and Dual-Bachelor degrees in Accounting and Mathematics with honors from University of Waterloo in Canada.
-He is a CFA Charterholder and a Charted Public Accountant.
+He is a CFA Charterholder and a CPA.

 Since joining Ping An in 2013, she has been focusing on building up overseas investment platform for Life insurance asset, including both public and private equity investments.